 Kilometre four came, and I paused, panting, under a bridge to take some photos.
 I was wearing far too many warm layers, even though it was well below zero and we were now entering the notorious wind tunnel, a deep cutting with a perpetual headwind.

 At five kilometres, I got distracted while skirting an orange-painted borehole, and tripped over my own feet.
 Hitting the ice is a bit like being rear-ended in a car accident; it hurts a bit, but you know that its going to be so much worse in the morning.
 As I sat on a handy bench to recover, a passing lady stopped for a chat as she put on her skates.
 This was her first time back on the ice since breaking her leg at the previous Winterlude.

 The final straight came into view, one or two more bridges and then the welcoming facades of the tents and huts marking the end of the rink.
 Bronwyn glided effortlessly ahead to buy cups of hot chocolate and beavertail waffles.
 I, on the other hand, concentrated on forcing my leaden feet into every stroke; left, right, left, right.
 It was getting harder to find the energy to lift the skate clear, and three times in quick succession I caught the toe-pick and tumbled down.
 Tomorrow was really going to hurt.
-And then, miraculously, I stumbled onto a handy bench; I had reached the end of the canal.
+And then, miraculously, I stumbled onto a handy bench; I had reached the end of the Rideau Canal.